Challenge of the Child Geniuses

 Challenge of the Child Geniuses (subtitled Who is the Smartest Kid in America?, also known as Battle of the Child Geniuses in TV promos) was a series of two Fox television specials aired in May and November 2000.
 Dick Clark hosted both specials and Mark Thompson announced.
 Both specials were produced by Dick Clark Productions.
 This was the last game show that Clark hosted in his lifetime.

 Format

 40 or 50 child prodigies selected from a nationwide search competed for over $300,000 or $500,000 in cash and prizes.

 The first round was a test of knowledge.
-Host Clark asked the kids a series of multiple choice questions.
-The kids had 10 seconds to lock in their answers on a keypad in front of them.
-After 10 seconds, Clark revealed the correct answer and the home audience saw percentages of the kids who correctly answered the question and those who did not.
+Host Clark asked the kids a series of multiple-choice questions.
+For each question, the players had 10 seconds to lock in their answers on a keypad in front of them.
+Afterwards, Clark revealed the correct answer and the home audience saw percentages of the kids who correctly answered the question and those who did not.

-After this round, the kids' scores on this round and the pre-show test were combined, and the 16 kids with the highest combined scores advanced to the next round.
-All others left with a personal handheld computer.
+After this round, the kids' scores on this round and the pre-show test were combined, and the 10 kids (16 kids in the November special) with the highest combined scores advanced to the next round.
+All others left with a personal handheld computer (and in the May special, a $500 savings bond).